microsoft/WindowsProtocolTestSuites/README.md

 * .Net framework 3.5
 * [Wix toolset](http://wixtoolset.org/) v3.7 or higher
 * [Visual Studio](https://www.microsoft.com/en-us/download/details.aspx?id=30682) or [Visual Studio Agent](https://www.microsoft.com/en-us/download/details.aspx?id=38186), version 2012 or higher
 * [Protocol Test Framework](https://github.com/microsoft/protocoltestframework).
-You can use a released package or build an installer package of Protocol Test Framework from source code.
+You can use a released **ProtocolTestFrameworkInstaller.msi** or build it from source code.
 * [Spec Explorer](https://visualstudiogallery.msdn.microsoft.com/271d0904-f178-4ce9-956b-d9bfa4902745/).
 It is only required for the test suites that contain Model Based Test cases.
 If you want to regenerate Model Based Test cases, you must install Visual Studio 2012, otherwise higher versions of Visual Studio are supported.

 ## Model-Based Testing